7 Frugal Ways to Make Your House Feel More Homey According to Science

 Large windows that let in lots of light are better for your mood than dark houses with tiny windows.

-Science has revealed that light exposure, particularly sunlight (which is full spectrum light), improves mood.
-So the more light you let in during the day, the better.
+Science has revealed that light exposure, particularly sunlight (which is full-spectrum light), improves mood.
+So, the more light you let in during the day, the better.

 But not all houses have large windows to let in the light, so what do you do?

-Soft light from lamps and candles create a better atmosphere than harsh lights from above.
 And as well as being romantic, a low-wattage light will use less electricity and save you money.

 You might also like 101 ideas for spending more time in nature.